richchurcher/express-api-auth/README.md

 app.get('/logout', doWhatever, auth.logout)
 ```

+You'll need to insert an `express-jwt` call prior to that if you require a user id.

 ## Validation

 `login` will check for the _presence_ of `username` and `password` on `req.body`, but it won't do much else.
 If you have specific validation requirements on those fields, you should add some earlier middleware to take care of it: